 A rather elaborate series of displays were developed and things were progressing reasonable well when the roof of the old church building collapsed in 1977 under the weight of snow, following a severe storm.
 The artifacts, whether intact or broken, were taken to the barns, basements, and storage rooms of concerned citizens.
 A variety of fund raising projects were undertaken, bringing in slightly over $7,000, and an old-fashioned “barn raising” was held.
 In 1978 about 25 men worked two days to erect a windowless building shell over the original foundation and floor, while meals were provided by women of the community.
 Over the next two years an additional $5,000 was raised for windows, doors, wiring, insulation, drywall, and other necessities.

 Then the slow process of redoing the displays was begun.
 By the end of the 1980’s the museum was looking good, and since that time many improvements have appeared.
 New signs were installed, new siding has been applied, and an air conditioning system is the latest refinement.

-The museum is open is open Fridays and Saturdays from 1:00 to 4:00 PM from Memorial Day to Labor Day.
+The museum is open is open Saturdays and Sundays from 1:00 to 4:00 PM from Memorial Day to Labor Day.

 Here is the museum in fall of 2010: